|

 fills your need/s, affirm yourself.
 If it

-doesn't, review your shared process, and
+doesn't, review your

 decide what to do differently the next time.

-Stay aware that many (wounded) manipulative
+Stay aware that many

-people are unaware of their covert need to
+manipulative (wounded) people are unaware of their covert need to

-control others, and will probably deny that's
+control others, and will probably deny it.
+Other people

-are aware of trying to de-ceive or control
+are aware of trying to deceive or control

 you, and will vigorously deny it because doing